 How Does Fairfax Financial Company Work?

-How does Fairfax Financial operate?
+How does Fairfax Financial Holdings Limited work?

 How Does Fairfax Financial Company Work?